Skip to Content

 cape cod weeder

-If I had to cut back to one hand gardening tool it would be the Cape Cod Weeder .
+If I could only have one gardening tool for the rest of my life, it would be the Cape Cod Weeder.
 I know it doesn’t look like much, I was really skeptical when it arrived.

 This weeder hardly leaves my hand when I’m out in the garden.
 It’s great for slicing off tiny weed seedlings, pulling out more established weeds by the roots and even getting rid of grass.